 - In each incident, the administrator will decide on an individual basis which action will best meet the needs of the student, the School District, and/or the employees of the School District.

-- > Disciplinary actions which may be taken include but are not limited to:
+- > Disciplinary actions which may be taken include, but are not limited to:

 - Parental conference

 - Referral to counselor

-- Denial of Privileges
+- Denial of privileges

 - Design of a student behavioral contract

 - Restricted movement

 - Referral to psychological service staff

 - Referral to appropriate local, county, and/or state agencies and/or institutions

 - Liability for damages or financial loss

 - Civil and/or criminal prosecution

 - Lunch detention

 - Bus suspension

 - Detention

-- Conference Suspension
+- Conference suspension

-- Out-of-school Suspension
+- Out-of-school suspension

 - In-school suspension

+- Alternative placement

 - Expulsion

-When referred to an administrator for violating the discipline policy, students should not expect to receive warnings or alternative actions.
 Students and parents share the responsibility to review the contents of this publication to become familiar with the rules and regulations governing the school.